google/WebFundamentals/src/content/en/fundamentals/guides/push-notifications/step-03.markdown

    **TOP TIP!**<br>
    <br>
-   By default an old service worker will stay running until all tabs that use it are closed or unloaded.
-A new service worker will remain in the `waiting` state.
+   By default an old Service Worker will stay running until all tabs that use it are closed or unloaded.
+A new Service Worker will remain in the `waiting` state.

-   When `skipWaiting()` is called (as in the code above) the service worker will skip the waiting state and immediately activate.
+   When `skipWaiting()` is called (as in the code above) the Service Worker will skip the waiting state and immediately activate.

    Handy for debugging!